The Chart for Koninklijke Philips N.V. (PHG) Is Flashing Mixed Signals

 PHG’s Market Performance

-PHG stocks went up by 0.79% for the week, with a monthly drop of -2.72% and a quarterly performance of -16.75%, while its annual performance rate touched -49.22%.
-The volatility ratio for the week stands at 1.32% while the volatility levels for the past 30 days are set at 1.82% for Koninklijke Philips N.V..
-The simple moving average for the period of the last 20 days is -0.47% for PHG stocks with a simple moving average of -23.57% for the last 200 days.
+PHG stocks went down by -4.41% for the week, with a monthly drop of -5.95% and a quarterly performance of -24.58%, while its annual performance rate touched -51.14%.
+The volatility ratio for the week stands at 2.03% while the volatility levels for the past 30 days are set at 1.75% for Koninklijke Philips N.V..
+The simple moving average for the period of the last 20 days is -5.35% for PHG stocks with a simple moving average of -26.84% for the last 200 days.

-During the last 5 trading sessions, PHG rose by +0.79%, which changed the moving average for the period of 200-days by -38.47% in comparison to the 20-day moving average, which settled at $30.90.
-In addition, Koninklijke Philips N.V. saw -16.50% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PHG fell by -4.41%, which changed the moving average for the period of 200-days by -41.63% in comparison to the 20-day moving average, which settled at $30.79.
+In addition, Koninklijke Philips N.V. saw -20.65% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for PHG